LessiaSa/Portfolio/README.md

 - testing Maven, Gradlew,
 - testing Selenium/Selenide,
 - Cypress, Playwrigth, Appium,
-- getting to know how to work with MySQL and PostgreSQL databases for DBeaver, Docker,
+- getting to know how to work with MySQL and PostgreSQL databases with the application DBeaver, Docker,
 - the ability to create a test plan, a test case,
 - Allure reporting skills,
 - JUnit tests,UITesting,